 Periodontics is the treatment and study of the tissues that support and surround your teeth and bones.
 These soft and hard tissues are referred to, in the dental industry, as the periodontium.
 When this area is compromised the results are gingivitis or periodontal disease.

-Many people in Pittsburgh, Ingomar, Sewickley, Coraopolis, Glenshaw, and all throughout the world suffer from periodontal disease.
-DeBonis Family Dentistry is skilled at detecting periodontal disease at its earliest stages and addressing the best ways for you to combat this problem.
+Many people in Ross Township, Ingomar, Sewickley, Coraopolis, Glenshaw, and all throughout the neighboring areas suffer from gum disease, or gingivitis, and periodontal disease.
+Luckily, DeBonis Family Dentistry is accomplished at detecting these issues at their earliest stages and able to address the situation.

 What is periodontal disease?

 In most cases, gingivitis leads to periodontal disease.
 The early stages of gingivitis stem from poor flossing and brushing which allows plaque to form on the surfaces of the gums and teeth and below the gum line.
 If untreated, plaque hardens and is then referred to as tartar.
 Plaque can be brushed and flossed away or easily treated by our DeBonis Family Dentistry staff.
 Tartar, on the other hand is difficult to remove without the help of our dentist.

 When tartar is present, the gums are susceptible to infection and begin to recede, exposing the root of the tooth.
 This is the start of periodontal disease.

 If gingivitis has not advanced, we’ll discuss with you your hygiene habits and educate you on proper oral health care.
 One or more in-office cleanings may also be necessary to remove the plaque or tartar.
 At an advanced stage, periodontal disease my need more appointments and treatments to remedy the situation and restore your oral health.

 How do I know if I have periodontal disease?

 - Receding gums: Your teeth or gums may seem to change in size which is really your gums receding away from the crown of the tooth.